Cisco-Service-Layer/service-layer-objmodel/grpc/go/src/tutorial_slaf/README.md

     end

 We also need to configure an any interface user wants to use for route programming.
-For our tests the interface is Bunder-Ether (as this is the default):
+For our tests the interface is FourHundredGigE0/0/0/0 (as this is the default):
     configure
-    interface Bunder-Ether 1
+    interface FourHundredGigE0/0/0/0
     no shut
     commit
     end